thanhdo1991/d8-theming-guide/what-are-preprocess-functions.md

 * Preprocess functions follow a specific naming convention: `THEMENAME_preprocess_HOOK()`
 * Each preprocess function receives a single argument, usually named `$variables`, that is an associative array.
 The array is
 * [passed by reference](http://php.net/manual/en/language.references.pass.php) so that you can manipulate the data it contains.
 The keys of this array directly correspond with the names of the variables in the preprocess function's corresponding template file.
-* In addition to the template-specific preprocess functions, there is also a single `THEMENAME_preprocess ()`function that is called for every template file.
+* In addition to the template-specific preprocess functions, there is also a single `THEMENAME_preprocess ()`function that is called for every template file.This function receives a second argument which is the
+  _hook_

+  or template name.